ahmadborzou/Study_DM_in_Galaxies-master/README.md

 # Study DM in Galaxies

-This is a software to study degenerate and non-degenerate spherical dark matter halos of galaxies with any temperature profile.
+This is a software to study spherical dark matter halos of galaxies with any temperature profile at any degeneracy level.

 ## How to run the software: